 Today's featured jersey is a 1986-87 Buffalo Sabres Mike Ramsey jersey.
 This classic Sabres jersey style would remain in use through the 1995-96 season until replaced by an all new look for Buffalo when the team's colors changed to red, black and white.
 It was brought back as an alternate jersey in 2006-07 and was the basis for a new, modernized alternate in 2008-09 before being promoted to the team's primary jersey in 2010-11, much to the delight of the fans.

 Bonus Jersey: Today's bonus jersey is a 1980 United States Olympic Team Mike Ramsey jersey.
 This blue road jersey was worn during the Americans final game against Finland which clinched the gold medal.

 In today's video section, a great clip, as Ramsey levels a Montreal Canadiens player with a clean, hard hit and is then jumped by Mario Tremblay.
 Not only does Ramsey land a dozen heavy rights, but the two of them would go on to be assistant coaches together with the Minnesota Wild!

 Here, Ramsey risks his life and career by actually checking Wayne Gretzky - during the NHL All-Star Game!
 Yes, he didn't put Gretzky in the fourth row of seats like he could have, but still, it's the last hit we recall in an all-star game!

-Finally, here is Ramsey being interviewed a in 2009 between periods of a Minnesota High School girls hockey game in which his daughter was playing.
+Finally, here is Ramsey being interviewed a in 2009 between periods of a Minnesota High School girls hockey game in which his daughter Rachel was playing.